xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 I'd be extremely grateful if you'd consider correcting me if i said something wrong.

-This article mainly talk about Nagios as the Nagios Core solution.
+This article mainly talks about Nagios as the Nagios Core solution.

 ### presentation
 [Nagios Core](https://www.nagios.org/projects/nagios-core/) is a open source, widely used monitoring tool for hosts, applications & services.

 The company behind Nagios, [Nagios Enterprises](https://www.nagios.com/about-nagios-enterprises/), afford to make Nagios Core free & open source by their financing policy.

-They provide non-free solutions to make the Nagios Core utilisation simplified, such as a native & more sophisticated dashboard - [Nagios XI](https://www.nagios.com/products/nagios-xi/), or a better network implementation - [Nagios Network Analyzer](https://www.nagios.com/products/nagios-network-analyzer/).
+They provide non-free solutions to make the Nagios Core utilisation simplified, such as a more sophisticated dashboard - [Nagios XI](https://www.nagios.com/products/nagios-xi/), or a better network implementation - [Nagios Network Analyzer](https://www.nagios.com/products/nagios-network-analyzer/).

-These solutions are improvers for Nagios Core, highly prefered for production use but not essential to use Nagios Core.
+Those solutions are improvers for Nagios Core, highly prefered for production use but not essential to use Nagios Core.

 ### side notes

 Nagios Core code can be found on [Github](https://github.com/NagiosEnterprises/nagioscore), it is mostly written in C language.

-I found the [documentation](https://www.nagios.org/documentation/) quite well explained (using and compiling Nagios from source code) although sometimes confusing, obsolete or "oldish".
+I found the [documentation](https://www.nagios.org/documentation/) quite well explained (using and compiling Nagios from source) although sometimes confusing, obsolete or "oldish".

-You may also consider, regarding your deontology or your use cases, collecting your own metrics for your hosts to serve them into a dashboard - using Prometheus & Grafana for known examples.
+You may also consider, regarding your deontology or your use case, using your own metrics collector to serve them into a dashboard - using Prometheus & Grafana for examples.

 ## nagios principles